United Nations recognises Danica May Camacho from Philippines as one of the world's symbolic seven billionth babies, present her with a special cake

 "I can't believe she is the world's seventh billion."

-Tiny Danica Camacho -- the world's 7 billionth resident -- is cuddled by
+Tiny Danica Camacho -- the world's 7 billionth resident -- is cuddled by her mother

 The baby is the second child for Dalura and her partner, Florante Camacho, who quietly stood in a corner wearing a white hospital gown as television crews and photographers crowded to get a shot of his daughter.